5 Things You Need to Know About Nerve Blocks

 - To diagnose the source of pain.
 Fluoroscopic examination during the procedure reveals the medication’s travel pathway and its target, which identifies the nerve ending(s) responsible for causing pain.

 - To provide temporary relief for chronic pain (which will last for a couple of months).
-The combination of steroids used stays in the patient’s system for months once injected, and continues to alleviate pain.
+The combination of steroids used stays in the individual’s system for months once injected, and continues to alleviate pain.

 Tackling the fear of procedure

 Nerve blocks are a near painless procedure that takes 20-30 minutes to complete.
-Patients are required to stay awake for the length of the process as they need to report if they feel any sudden increase in pain during the procedure.
+Individuals are required to stay awake for the length of the process as they need to report if they feel any sudden increase in pain during the procedure.
 The entire procedure consists of only two injections.

 How to deal with post procedure soreness?

-Because the steroids in the medication take 3-5 days to take effect, many patients report soreness following the procedure.
+Because the steroids in the medication take 3-5 days to take effect, many people report soreness following the procedure.
 Doctors usually prescribe appropriate medication which can alleviate the increased pain sensation until the steroids take effect.

-Every patient responds differently
+Every individual responds differently

 Medical history and informed injection frequency

-If the procedure is successful and alleviates pain, it may be repeated for the patient once the chronic pain starts re-emerging.
+If the procedure is successful and alleviates pain, it may be repeated for the individual, once the chronic pain starts re-emerging.
 The procedure is not too risky so it can be repeated many times in one’s lifetime, but experts agree not to perform the procedure more than three times in one year.